ruishi/tools/README.md

 input) and a ratio, it will adjust accordingly and print the new recipe.

 Recipes entered via standard input must be in quotes and comma
-separated: "2 cups flour, 1 cup sugar, 2 eggs"
+separated: "2 cups flour, 1 cup sugar, 2 eggs".
+Recipes in a file must have one ingredient per line.